How to Enroll

 Top Priority Now

 Make sure classes are full for the coming school year (2019-20)

 Make sure the preschool feels like a community among the parents and children

 Who Is Doing What?

-Pastor (Scott Crosby) - The role of the Pastor is to provide general leadership and support for the Administrative Committee, and to function as a liaison with the Liberti Fairmount Elders.
+Pastor (Scott Crosby) - The role of the Pastor is to provide general leadership and support for the Administrative Committee, and to function as liaison with the Liberti Fairmount Elders.

 Lead Teacher (Ruthanne Ruff)- The role of the Lead Teacher is to plan for each day, assume responsibility for any major decisions that arise during the day, and communicate plans and expectations with parents and the Administrative Committee.

-Lead Parents (Mike Lang & Katie Kindle) - The role of the Lead Parents is to facilitate member and admin committee meetings, function as liaisons with Pastor Scott and Liberti Fairmount Church, and report on admin committee proceedings at the member meetings.
-They are in regular discussion with the Lead Teacher to ensure she has everything they need to successfully run the preschool, assist with coordinating field trips and special activities, and regularly report to the Liberti Fairmount Elders.
+Lead Parent (Katie Kindle) - The role of the Lead Parent is to facilitate member and admin committee meetings, function as liaison with Pastor Scott and Liberti Fairmount Church, and report on admin committee proceedings at the member meetings.
+The Lead Parent is in regular discussion with the Lead Teacher to ensure she has everything they need to successfully run the preschool, assist with coordinating field trips and special activities, and regularly report to the Liberti Fairmount Elders.

 Secretary (Patrick Murphy)- The role of the secretary is to be the primary contact with 2601, and to help facilitate regular, organized communications between the administrative committee, members and teaching staff of the preschool.
 The Secretary records Member and Admin Committee meeting minutes, and distributing minutes to all Members.
 The Secretary is responsible for all written communication with the enrolled families, including monthly calendar and newsletter.